CirclesUBI/circles-handbook/docs/developers/tutorials/circles-by-hand-with-sbt-ethereum.md

 version := "0.0.1-SNAPSHOT"
 ```

 Because I [already have a _Circles_ identity](https://www.sbt-ethereum.io/blog/2021/03/14/Circles-with-sbt-ethereum.html), I don’t want to create a new one in my default [_sbt-ethereum_ shoebox](https://www.sbt-ethereum.io/tasks/eth/shoebox/index.html).
-So I’ll edit my `build.sbt` to use an empty, throwaway shoebox. <span style="color:red"> You probably don’t want to do this!
-You should make your own identity to keep, in your default _sbt-ethereum_ shoebox!</span>
+So I’ll edit my `build.sbt` to use an empty, throwaway shoebox. **You probably don’t want to do this!
+You should make your own identity to keep, in your default _sbt-ethereum_ shoebox!**

 Since we’ll be working on the xDAI chain (chain ID 100), we’ll also make that the default chain for this project.
 That’s only a convenience.
 We can always switch to xDAI by typing `ethNodeChainIdOverride 100`.